13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 Godot4: Build a 2D Action-Adventure Game (Udemy)

-Deep Dive Notes on Key Godot Features
+Key Godot Features & Concepts

-Node Process Mode: Smart Pause Control
+Process Mode: Pause Control

-Example: Pausing the game during dialogue
+Implementation: pausing the game during dialogue

 # NPC.gd